This post may contain affiliate links.

-Are you overwhelm with childbirth anxiety?
+Are you overwhelm with childbirth anxiety? or scared of childbirth?

-You have officially reached the end of your childbirth journey.
-Childbirth fear and anxiety is a normal feeling when you think about what childbirth will be like.
+Breathe my friend, fear of childbirth and childbirth anxiety is a normal feeling when you think about what childbirth will be like.

 Your head runs wild with all the crazy stories that others have told about their horrible experiences.
 You’re stressed and worried that you might have the same experience.

 We all know that Aunt Sally doesn’t see the point in you having a natural birth.
 So she tells you how awful the pain was and discourages you from having the experience you want.

 We all know that every birth is different.
 Someone may have had the worst birth in history, but that doesn’t mean that it will be your birth story too.

-I know what it’s like to get close to the finish line and struggle with your inner thoughts about your capabilities of birthing.
-I too had these thoughts and I overcame them.
-I want to share with you the few ways you can overcome these self-sabotaging thoughts and have the birth of your dreams.
+Similarly, I too had these thoughts and I overcame them.
+I want to share with you the few ways you can overcome these self-sabotaging thoughts and have the fear free childbirth of your dreams.

 1. Make sure you have a birth plan if you’re scared of childbirth

 I know you’ve heard it a thousand times.
 However, it’s true.
 If you don’t have a birth plan yet, I suggest you start making one.

 Yes, I know that your birthing experience may not go as planned, but that is not the case for all births.
 Many women have had their birth plans followed to a T.